Trafficking crackdown may be Obama's best chance on gun control

 A push to impose a limit of 10 bullets on high-capacity ammunition clips is also likely to die in the Senate through lack of support from both Republicans who traditionally oppose gun control and pro-gun Democrats, some of whom fear being targeted by a National Rifle Association lobbying campaign.

-The only remaining major gun control effort is a plan to require background checks for all gun buyers.
+The only remaining major gun control effort is a plan to expand background checks for gun buyers.
 But it is also in danger.

 “It could pass the Senate, but it will never get through” the Republican-led House of Representatives, Grassley said.

-Grassley charged that the background check bill, despite claims to the contrary by Democrats, would “lead to (gun) registration,” which has been long opposed by gun-rights advocates.
+The background check bill would “lead to (gun) registration,” which has been long opposed by gun-rights advocates, Grassley said.

-Durbin suggested that the fate of the background check bill may depend on efforts to reach an elusive bipartisan compromise.
-There is a snag over proposed record-keeping in private sales.

 Editing by Alistair Bell and Tim Dobbyn